 Notice of Redemption.
-Notice of redemption will be given by deposit in the U.S. mails of a copy of said redemption notice, postage prepaid, at least thirty (30) and not more than sixty (60) days before the redemption date, to all Registered Owners of the Series 2016 Bonds or portions thereof to be redeemed at their addresses as they appear on the registration books maintained by the Registrar.
-Failure to mail any such notice to a Registered Owner of a Series 2016 Bond, or any defect therein, shall not affect the validity of the proceedings for the redemption of any such Series 2016 Bonds or any portion thereof with respect to which no failure or defect occurred.
+Notice of redemption will be given by deposit in the U.S. mails of a copy of said redemption notice, postage prepaid, at least thirty (30) and not more than sixty

-Each notice will set forth the date fixed for redemption, the redemption price to be paid, that the applicable Series 2016 Bonds will be due and payable on the date fixed for redemption, the place for payment of the applicable Series 2016 Bonds, that all interest and, if applicable, principal, on such Series 2016 Bonds, or portions thereof so to be redeemed, will cease to accrue on and after such date and, if less than all of the applicable series of Series 2016 Bonds then outstanding shall be called for redemption, the distinctive numbers and letters, if any, including
+(60) days before the redemption date, to all Registered Owners of the applicable series of Series 2014 Bonds or portions thereof to be redeemed at their addresses as they appear on the registration books maintained by the Registrar.
+Failure to mail any such notice to a Registered Owner of a Series 2014 Bond, or any defect therein, shall not affect the validity of the proceedings for the redemption of any such series of Series 2014 Bonds or any portion thereof with respect to which no failure or defect occurred.

-CUSIP Numbers, of such Series 2016 Bonds to be redeemed and, in the case of Series 2016 Bonds to be redeemed in part only, the portion of the principal amount thereof to be redeemed.
-If any Series 2016 Bond is to be redeemed in part only, the notice of redemption which relates to such Series 2016 Bond will also state that on or after the redemption date, upon surrender of such Series 2016 Bond, new Series 2016 Bond or Bonds in a principal amount equal to the unredeemed portion of such Series 2016 Bond will be issued.
-Any notice of optional redemption of Series 2016 Bonds may provide that such optional redemption is subject to such conditions or to withdrawal by the City as shall be provided in such notice of redemption.
+Each notice will set forth the date fixed for redemption, the redemption price to be paid, that the applicable series of Series 2014 Bonds will be due and payable on the date fixed for redemption, the place for payment of the applicable series of Series 2014 Bonds, that all interest and, if applicable, principal, on such Series 2014 Bonds, or portions thereof so to be redeemed, will cease to accrue on and after such date and, if less than all of the applicable series of Series 2014 Bonds then outstanding shall be called for redemption, the distinctive numbers and letters, if any, including CUSIP Numbers, of such Series 2014 Bonds to be redeemed and, in the case of a series of Series 2014 Bonds to be redeemed in part only, the portion of the principal amount thereof to be redeemed.
+If any series of Series 2014 Bonds is to be redeemed in part only, the notice of redemption which relates to such series of Series 2014 Bonds will also state that on or after the redemption date, upon surrender of such series of Series 2014 Bonds, new Series 2014 Bond or Bonds in a principal amount equal to the unredeemed portion of such Series 2014 Bond will be issued.
+Any notice of optional redemption of a series of Series 2014 Bonds may provide that such optional redemption is subject to such conditions or to withdrawal by the City as shall be provided in such notice of redemption.

 Effect of Notice of Redemption.
-Notice having been given in the manner and under the conditions described above, the applicable Series 2016 Bonds or portions thereof so called for redemption shall (subject to such conditions as shall be provided in the redemption notice), on the redemption date designated in such notice, become and be due and payable at the redemption price provided for redemption, moneys for payment of the redemption price being held in separate accounts by the Paying Agent in trust for the Registered Owners of the Series 2016 Bonds or portions thereof to be redeemed, as provided in the Covenant Ordinance, and upon satisfaction of any conditions to such redemption, interest on the Series 2016 Bonds or portions thereof shall cease to be entitled to any lien, benefit or security under the Covenant Ordinance, and the Registered Owners of such Series 2016 Bonds or portions thereof shall have no right in respect thereof, except to receive payment of the redemption price thereof and, to the extent provided in the Covenant Ordinance, to receive Series 2016 Bonds for any unredeemed portions of Series 2016 Bonds.
+Notice having been given in the manner and under the conditions described above, the applicable series of Series 2014 Bonds or portions thereof so called for redemption shall (subject to such conditions as shall be provided in the redemption notice), on the redemption date designated in such notice, become and be due and payable at the redemption price provided for redemption of such Series 2014 Bonds or portions thereof on such date.
+On the date so designated for redemption, moneys for payment of the redemption price being held in separate accounts by the Paying Agent in trust for the Registered Owners of the series of Series 2014 Bonds or portions thereof to be redeemed, as provided in the Covenant Ordinance, and upon satisfaction of any conditions to such redemption, interest on the applicable series of Series 2014 Bonds or portions thereof so called for redemption shall cease to accrue, such series of Series 2014 Bonds and portions thereof shall cease to be entitled to any lien, benefit or security under the Covenant Ordinance, and the Registered Owners of such series of Series 2014 Bonds or portions thereof shall have no right in respect thereof, except to receive payment of the redemption price thereof and, to the extent provided in the Covenant Ordinance, to receive Series 2014 Bonds for any unredeemed portions of Series 2014 Bonds.